-- 33. (1) The Commission will not pay, and the member is not entitled to recover, any staff costs which breach any of the following conditions. - (2) Employees must be individuals (not, for example, a company). - (3) Employees must be appointed on merit after having been identified by a fair and open competition. - (4) An employee must be employed on the contract set out in the Schedule to this Determination, and this contract must be the exclusive statement of the terms of employment. - (5) A member must not employ more than one person at Grade 3.
+- 33. (1) The Commission will not pay, and the member is not entitled to recover, any staff costs which breach any of the following conditions. - (2) Employees must be individuals (not, for example, a company). - (3) Employees must be appointed on merit after having been identified by a fair and open competition or engaged on a temporary basis via a temporary work agency. - (4) An employee must be employed on the contract set out in the Schedule to this Determination, and this contract must be the exclusive statement of the terms of employment. - (5) A member must not employ more than one person at Grade 3. - (6) A member must not require an employee to work more than 37 hours per week. - (7) Where an individual is employed by more than one member, the individual must not be required to work more than 37 hours per week in total in respect of work for all members.

-- (6) A member must not require an employee to work more than 37 hours per week. - (7) Where an individual is employed by more than one member, the individual must not be required to work more than 37 hours per week in total in respect of work for all members. - (8) In total, members must not require employees to work more than 74 hours per week. - (9) A member must keep records sufficient to show and explain the member's staff costs.
+- (8) In total, members must not require employees to work more than 74 hours per week. - (9) A member must keep records sufficient to show and explain the member's staff costs.